 Aside from bodyweight or equipment exercises, you could implement the same idea of metabolic response by simply performing cardio in a pattern of short, intense outbursts followed by rest or alternating slow and fast cycles not stop.

-For example you could walk and then run and a higher pace than your normal jogging or treadmill sessions, then walk again (without stopping), then sprint again.
+For example, you could walk and then run and a higher pace than your regular jogging or treadmill sessions, then walk again (without stopping), then sprint again.

 As you get fitter, you may start with jogging, switch to quick bursts of sprinting, and then go back to jogging non-stop.
 Again, this way of training (Interval Training) is more challenging, though less dull, than regular slow cardio.

 However, this is why it is also more effective at keeping your metabolic rate high, like non-stop full-body workouts.
 You need to check your health with a doctor first and build up stamina and fitness with time.

 These fat-burning workouts are not for the faint heart but also the best for burning fat and losing weight faster than any traditional method.